-Northwestern University requires undergraduate study abroad students to have GeoBlue Global Health insurance coverage (or an established equivalent) for the entire period of time they are studying abroad.
+Northwestern University requires all undergraduate study abroad students to have GeoBlue Global Health Insurance coverage (or a Northwestern-approved equivalent) for the entire period of time they are studying abroad.

 - Arcadia University (Exception: Students attending the Victoria University of Wellington in New Zealand must purchase GeoBlue through Northwestern.)

 - Bologna Consortial Studies Program (BCSP) - Indiana University

 - Middlebury Schools in China, Latin America & the Middle East

 - The British American Drama Academy (BADA) - Sarah Lawrence

 - Year of Study in Munich - Lewis & Clark

 It provides a comparable equivalent (written acknowledgement required)